 We understand that it is unsettling to be on the receiving end of a complaint.
 However, complaints that are managed well can help us to learn from mistakes, identify gaps in services, and restore trust and mend relationships.

 It is important that complaints are responded to promptly and fully, to allow both parties to move forward.
 The Advocacy Service process offers an opportunity for early and effective resolution between the parties to take place.

-Resolution between the parties
+The aim is resolution between the parties

-When a complaint has been made directly to the Advocacy Service about your service, this usually provides you with the opportunity to write or speak directly to the complainant to resolve his or her concerns.
-The advocate’s role is to assist the consumer to clarify his or her issues and expectations so that you can respond honestly and directly to the complaint.
+When a complaint has been made directly to us about your service, you will usually have the opportunity to write or speak directly to the complainant to resolve their concerns.
+The advocate’s role is to assist the consumer to clarify their issues and expectations so that you can respond honestly and directly.
 Often the complaint can then be resolved quickly and successfully.
-(Please note, however, that in some cases an advocate may consider that it would be more appropriate for HDC to manage the complaint.)
-The process is set out here.
+Please note that in some cases an advocate may consider it appropriate for The Health and Disability Commissioner (HDC) to manage the complaint (see below).